 How to Apply

 PGY-4 diagnostic radiology residents may apply to the IR Independent Residency.
 Match occurs in the spring of the PGY-4 year and matriculation occurs after completion of the PGY-5 year.

 The IR Independent Residency uses the Electronic Residency Application Service (ERAS) for applications.
 Our program is listed under NewYork-Presbyterian Hospital (Columbia campus).

 The following materials should be submitted through ERAS:

 - USMLE scores

 - Color photograph

-If enrolled in ESIR please provide a copy of your block diagram rotation schedule showing current and future IR and/or IR-related rotations, an updated procedure log and a letter from your program director certifying enrollment in the ESIR pathway.
+If enrolled in ESIR please upload the following information to ERAS: a copy of your block diagram rotation schedule showing current and future IR and/or IR-related rotations, an updated procedure log, and a letter from your program director certifying enrollment in the ESIR pathway.